-- (1) A marijuana establishment shall only be allowed by Special Permit from the Zoning Board of Appeals and Site Plan Review by the Planning Board in accordance with MGL c.
-40A, § 9 and Sections 5 and 6 of the Town of Williamsburg Zoning Bylaw subject to the following statements, regulations, requirements, conditions and limitations. - (2) In addition to the standards set forth herein, the required site plan must meet all dimensional, parking, landscaping, and signage requirements of the Zoning Bylaw. - (3) A special permit for a marijuana establishment shall be limited to one or more of the following uses approved by the Zoning Board of Appeals:

-- (a) Marijuana Cultivator, - (b) Marijuana Product Manufacturer, - (c) Independent Testing Laboratory (Marijuana), and - (d) Marijuana Transporter and - (e) Marijuana Retailer - (4) In addition to the application requirements set forth above, a Special Permit application for a marijuana establishment shall include the following: - (a) The name and address of owner(s) of the establishment; - (b) Copies of all required licenses and permits issued to the applicant by the Commonwealth of Massachusetts Cannabis Control Commission and any other related Massachusetts agencies, or if a license(s) has not yet been issued, the applicant shall provide a copy of its application to the Cannabis Control Commission, excluding those portions related to the applicant's finances.
+- (8) All marijuana establishments must negotiate a Host Community Agreement with the Williamsburg Board of Selectmen, or its designated representative. - F. Special Permit requirements. - A marijuana establishment shall only be allowed by Special Permit from the Zoning Board of Appeals and Site Plan Review by the Planning Board in accordance with MGL c.
+40A, § 9 and Sections 5 and 6 of the Town of Williamsburg Zoning Bylaw subject to the following statements, regulations, requirements, conditions and limitations. - 2) In addition to the standards set forth herein, the required site plan must meet all dimensional, parking, landscaping, and signage requirements of the Zoning Bylaw. - 3) A special permit for a marijuana establishment shall be limited to one or more of the following uses approved by the Zoning Board of Appeals: - (a) Marijuana Cultivator, - (b) Marijuana Product Manufacturer, - (c) Independent Testing Laboratory (Marijuana), and - (d) Marijuana Transporter and - (e) Marijuana Retailer - (4) In addition to the application requirements set forth above, a Special Permit application for a marijuana establishment shall include the following: - a) The name and address of owner(s) of the establishment; - b) Copies of all required licenses and permits issued to the applicant by the Commonwealth of Massachusetts Cannabis Control Commission and any other related Massachusetts agencies, or if a license(s) has not yet been issued, the applicant shall provide a copy of its application to the Cannabis Control Commission, excluding those portions related to the applicant's finances.
 If any portion of the materials submitted to the Zoning Board of Appeals and/or Planning Board contain records that are not public records as defined under G.L. c.
 4, §7, cl.
-26, or any other statutory provision, the non-public information shall be redacted and shall be submitted to the Boards in a separately labeled packet clearly indicating that the contents are not public records. - (c) Evidence of the applicant's right to use the site of the establishment for the establishment, such as a purchase and sale agreement, deed, owner's authorization, or lease; - (d) Proposed security measures for the Marijuana Establishment, including lighting, fencing, gates and alarms, etc., to ensure the safety of persons and to protect the premises from theft.
+26, or any other statutory provision, the non-public information shall be redacted and shall be submitted to the Boards in a separately labeled packet clearly indicating that the contents are not public records. - c) Evidence of the applicant's right to use the site of the establishment for the establishment, such as a purchase and sale agreement, deed, owner's authorization, or lease; - d) Proposed security measures for the Marijuana Establishment, including lighting, fencing, gates and alarms, etc., to ensure the safety of persons and to protect the premises from theft.
 A letter from the Town of Williamsburg Police Chief, or designee, acknowledging review and approval of the marijuana establishment security plan is required.
-To the extent allowed by law, all such documents shall be confidential. - (e) All application requirements for Site Plan Review as specified in Section 6 of the Zoning Bylaw unless waived by the Planning Board - (5) Mandatory findings:
+To the extent allowed by law, all such documents shall be confidential.

+e) All application requirements for Site Plan Review as specified in Section 6 of the Zoning Bylaw unless waived by the Planning Board

+(5) Mandatory findings: